ISO 4217: X currencies (funds, precious metals, supranationals, other)

 The use of the initial letter "X" for these purposes is facilitated by the ISO 3166 rule that no official country code beginning with X will ever be assigned.

 The inclusion of the EU (denoting the European Union) in the ISO 3166-1 reserved codes list allows the euro to be coded as EUR rather than assigned a code beginning with X, even though it is a supranational currency.

 Numeric codes

 ISO 4217 also assigns a three-digit numeric code to each currency.
 This numeric code is usually the same as the numeric code assigned to the corresponding country by ISO 3166-1.
-For example, USD (United States dollar) has numeric code 840 which is also the ISO 3166-1 code for "US" (United States).
+For example, USD (United States dollar) has numeric code 840 which is also the ISO 3166-1 code for the United States.

 List of ISO 4217 currency codes

 Active codes (list one)

-The following is a list of active codes of official ISO 4217 currency names as of 12 May 2025.
+The following is a list of active codes of official ISO 4217 currency names as of 1 January 2026.
 In the standard the values are called "alphabetic code", "numeric code", "minor unit", and "entity".